TomParisDE/tp-twitch-widget/readme.txt

 * Super-fast for your server and visitors (Caching)
 * Set up your Cache Time
 * Widget for sidebars
-* Four different Layouts
+* Different Layouts
 * Multilingual results (EN, DE)
 * No expert knowledge needed!
 * Localization ready
-* Responsive Design: Optimized for tablets and smartphones
+* Responsive Design: Optimized for tablets and mobile phone
 * You can show your visitors as many channels as you like
 * Hide offline channels
 * Hide title